 A basic tenet of integrated pest management is to take the path of least resistance wherever possible.
 In this case, that means growing plants that groundhogs don't eat.
 Unfortunately, sometimes we're determined to grow something that pests are just as determined to devour.

 People gardening in groundhog territory who refuse to restrict their plant selection to what groundhogs don’t eat must compensate by being vigilant.
-Whenever they detect signs of groundhog damage, they must take measures to control these pests immediately, else they'll soon find their gardens in shambles.
+Whenever they detect signs of groundhog damage, they must take measures to control these pests immediately, or else they'll soon find their gardens in shambles.

 If you grow only flowers in your landscape, you'll probably have less trouble with groundhogs than do people who grow vegetables.
 Still, there are some perennial flowers that groundhogs are known to eat.
 These include, in addition to black-eyed Susan (Rudbeckia hirta):